nviluvu/investing-theories/README.md

 # investing-theories
 Proving, disproving and backtesting existing theories, referenced from books and finance research papers.
-Currently forming a paper.
+Currently forming a paper and an article.